DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-establishing-a-positive-climate-for-learning/autumn-week-4-ect-theory.md

 complete the extension activity on the board on your own and in silence."
 Timings are clearly established.

 "Susannah, how long do you have to complete this task?
 Thank you, Susannah, four minutes.
 Kieran, who will you be working with?
-Thank you, Kieran, you’ll be working in pairs with your partner.
+Thank you, Kieran, you'll be working in pairs with your partner.
 Kirttana, can you talk while completing this task?
-That’s right, Kirttana, you can talk in a whisper.
+That's right, Kirttana, you can talk in a whisper.
 Leo, what should you do if you finish?
 Thanks Leo, yes, there is work on the board if you finish."
 Expectations are checked and reinforced.

-"I’ll be coming round to help so put your hand up if you need me."
+"I'll be coming round to help so put your hand up if you need me."
 Ensuring that support is available if needed.

-"I’ll write the names of the pupils I’m impressed with on the board."
+"I'll write the names of the pupils I'm impressed with on the board."
 Showing the class that you are looking for pupils to do well and will be acknowledging pupils who are following your instructions.

 "Thank you.”
 Pre-empting focus and showing trust in pupils.
 Saying thank you assumes and encourages a positive response.